Advanced Slurm

 ### Run your actual program

-This is a serial job that loads the python3 module and executes a Python script that computes the first 5000 digits of pi.
+This is a serial job that loads the python3 module and executes a Python script that computes the first 30000 digits of pi.
+Observe that this job runs on the preempt partition.
+Both error and output logs are written to a single digits_of_pi.log, which (if there are no errors) will contain pi approximated to the first 30000 digits.

 cat calculate_pi.py